tagtime/TagTime/README.md

-To set up TagTime to automatically send reports to [Beeminder](http://www.beeminder.com/), first set up a goal there (either a "Do More" goal or a "Set A Limit" goal).
+To set up TagTime to automatically send reports to [Beeminder](http://www.beeminder.com/), first set up a goal there (either a "Do More" or "Do Less" goal).
 Copy the url and plug it into your
 `settings.pl` file under the Beeminder section.